CrypToolProject/CrypTool-2/CrypConsole/readme.md

 ciphertext=URYYB JBEYQ
 ```

-The cwm-file we used in this example contained three components: (1) a TextInput component named "plaintext", connected to a (2) Caesar component, connected to a (3) TextOutput component named "ciphertext".
+The cwm file we used in this example contained three components: (1) a TextInput component named "plaintext", connected to a (2) Caesar component, connected to a (3) TextOutput component named "ciphertext".

 ### Some more options

-With -verbose CrypConsole shows debug messages.
+With -verbose, CrypConsole shows debug messages.

 ```
 Input parameter given: Text,plaintext,Hello world